Plantation Harbor: Background

 The Echo drums on the track "Theme from Cabin Weirdos" were recorded on top of Mount Mitchell, the highest peak of the Appalachian Mountains and the highest peak in the eastern United States; the mountain reaches an elevation of 6,684 ft (2,037 m).

-Recording

-In 1981, Bill Szymczyk had produced the Who's Face Dances, and Vitale had made commitments to Who bassist John Entwistle's fifth solo studio album Too Late the Hero (which he had been committed to since 1979) with Joe Walsh.
-Vitale also made commitments to Walsh's fifth solo studio album There Goes the Neighborhood (1981), all of which tied into Vitale and Szymczyk's commitments of this album.

 Critical reception

 In a retrospective review for AllMusic, critic Rob Caldwell called the album "a dated sounding, but decent, collection of light and airy late 1970s/early 1980s rock."
 He likened it to Joe Walsh's solo albums, but disclaimed that it does not have the "strong hooks or the bite."

 Track listing

 All songs written by Joe Vitale, except where noted.